 Since its inception, the NJCF has contributed more than $90,000 to Shelter Our Sisters.
 Funding of over $29,000 has been provided for student chapter programs at the University of Delaware and Fairleigh Dickinson University.
 The Foundation has reimbursed more than $29,000 to member clubs for Business Management Institute scholarships and approximately $45,000 for hospitality students.
 A donation of $10,000 was contributed to the Red Cross Katrina Hurricane Relief Fund and $5,000 to the Hurricane Sandy Relief Fund.

 The NJCF accomplished its initial goal of raising $500,000 in endowment funds to continue its mission and, in 2005, the Directors increased the objective to $1,000,000.
-A prudent, conservative investment strategy combined with annual fund-raisers promise to put this goal well within reach.
+A prudent, conservative investment strategy combined with annual fund-raisers allowed the Foundation to reach this goal.

 Purpose and Objectives